 The goal of investing in stocks is to earn profits, not take losses.
 Still, there are some instances in which it could make sense to sell at a loss.

+For example, an investor may sell specific stock holdings to prevent the likelihood of deeper losses in the future.
 Another scenario that might drive an investor to want to sell stocks is an industry-wide hardship, where numerous companies in one sector of the economy experience financial calamity at the same time.
 Industry-wide hardships may negatively impact the value of specific stock holdings.

 If it were possible to clearly predict future stock movements, everyone might want in on the stock market.
 But, stocks are volatile.
-Rather than guessing based on company news and technical analyses, traders who wish to make shorter term trades might choose to set a price goal.
+Rather than guessing based on company news and technical indicators, traders who wish to make shorter term trades might choose to set a price goal.
 For instance, if they buy shares at $10 each, they could set a goal to sell them when they reach $18 per share.

 Offloading Low Performing Stocks